 Changing purpose by adding new “expression, meaning or message” to the works of others represents much of what is done with material in special collections and archives.
 Those reworkings can come in the form of scholarly commentary, new artistic works, or even class projects.
 Below you’ll find a video about an interesting combination of those things.

 Students, including Ryan Fitzgerald who is in the video, went through those materials and were asked to assess them and comment on them through their own reworkings of the originals.
 They made copies of the originals and then employed Humumentism, as laid out by Tom Phillips in his book A Humument, to work over the texts with their own artistic expression to create a new narrative.
-If you’re interested, you can read more about the class and its collaboration with the Rubenstein Library, the workshop the class held with poet Kelly Swain, or watch the full video of class presentations.
-A special thanks especially to Ryan Fitzgerald, Rachel Ingold and Karrie Stewart for help and information for the video.
+If you’re interested, you can read more about the class and its collaboration with the Rubenstein Library, the workshop the class held with poet Kelly Swain, and watch the these three videos (1, 2, and 3) of Duke Students Ryan Fitzgerald, Sarah Rapaport, and Edom Tilahun presenting on their work.
+A special thanks especially to Ryan Fitzgerald, Rachel Ingold and Kearsley Stewart for help and information for the video.

 Happy fair use week!